Chair of Creative Arts, Professor of Digital Arts and Music Technology

 - Popular Music (Especially Studio Production)

-Nathan Wolek is an audio artist and researcher whose work encompasses advanced signal processing techniques, multimedia performance and electronic music history.
-Wolek completed his Ph.D. in music technology at Northwestern University and is now an associate professor of digital arts at Stetson University in DeLand, Fla.
-His music features gradually changing textures, quivering pulses and environmental recordings of personal significance.
-Wolek has performed as a laptop instrumentalist across the United States, and has also performed in Canada and Brazil.
-In early 2012, Wolek helped organize the first ever Symposium for Laptop Ensembles and Orchestras at Louisiana State University.
-He is currently a contributor to Jamoma, an open-source software platform for interactive performance systems.
-In fall 2012, Wolek was named a Fulbright Scholar to Norway and spent six months working at the Bergen Center for Electronic Arts on significant enhancements and extensions to Jamoma.
+Nathan Wolek is an audio artist and researcher whose work encompasses advanced signal processing techniques, multimedia performance, and electronic music history.
+Wolek completed his Ph.D. in Music Technology at Northwestern University and is currently Professor of Digital Arts at Stetson University in DeLand, FL.
+He is known primarily for the Granular Toolkit and LowkeyNW package, both popular extensions to Cycling74's Max.
+His music and sound installations feature rapid edits, gradually changing textures and environmental recordings of personal significance.
+Wolek has performed as a laptop instrumentalist and presented his creative work across the United States, in addition to engagements in Korea, Germany, Norway, Canada and Brazil.
+His research has been featured at the ICMC, SEAMUS, CMS, ATMI and SMPC conferences.
+In 2012, Wolek helped organize the first-ever Symposium for Laptop Ensembles and Orchestras (SLEO) at Louisiana State University.
+The same year, Wolek was named a Fulbright Scholar to Norway, where he worked primarily at the Bergen Center for Electronic Arts.

 - Granular Toolkit v1.0 for Cycling74's Max/MSP.
 2001.
 Journal SEAMUS, Volume XVI, No. 2, pp 34-46.